FortRun/resources/Fortran Handbook.md

 - Each scalar Derived Type is a **Structure**, comparable to **struct** in C and C++.
 Is an Object with SubObjects.
 Add type bound procedures (methods in C++ speak) and you have object oriented programming (OOP).
 - Derived Types can contain (as components) other derived types defined before.
 Recursive derived types can contain allocatable components of the type being defined.
 Allocatable components can also be of types to be defined later in the program unit.
 - Having **pointer** or **allocatable** components helps build linked lists.
+- Derived types also compactify data transfer to procedures, in the form of arguments that are of derived types.
+E.g. `call force(bead_i, bead_j)`, where `bead_i` and `bead_j` denote pointers to elements of a `bead` array, which is an object of derived type.

 <br>